FBW81C/RickRollStick/Readme.txt

 Just insert the USB stick and double click the file.
 From the next reboot on it will start automatically every time, you insert it.

 ---- HOW TO DEACTIVATE ----
-Simply remove "winsysri.vbs" from the autostart section in task manager.
+Simply remove "testwindowssysri.vbs" from the autostart section in task manager.

 This project was made possible by Jim Lawless agreeing to the use of cmdmp3.
 Many thanks to Jim Lawless.